FunnyNodules: A Customizable Medical Dataset Tailored for Evaluating Explainable AI: Dataset

 \subsection{FunnyNodules}

 The FunnyNodules dataset, employed in the experiments of this study, comprises abstract nodules described by six visual attributes:

-The target class is defined based on combinations of these attributes (see Algorithm~\ref{alg:target_rule}) and is ordinal, ranging from 1 to 5, the same as all attributes except internal structure, which is binary.
-However, a major advantage of the synthetic FunnyNodules framework is the ability to implement different scales and rules as desired.
+The target class is defined based on combinations of these attributes (see Algorithm~\ref{alg:target_rule}) and is ordinal, ranging from 1 to 5, the same scale used for all attributes except internal structure, which is binary.
+However, a major advantage of the synthetic FunnyNodules framework is its ability to implement different scales and rules as desired.

 For performance evaluation, we use the Within-1-Accuracy metric, following prior attribute\hyp{}based studies \cite{lalonde2020encoding,Gallee:miccai:Interpretable}.
 Predictions are considered correct if they deviate by at most $\pm1$ from the ground truth score for ordinal labels, whereas internal structure requires exact agreement.